Invoca/developer-docs/source/api_documentation/index.rst

 :doc:`conversion_reporting` -
 provides the ability to report completed order information (or other conversion events) from a server back into the platform.

-:doc:`ringpool` -
-allocates a dynamic, trackable promo phone number from a RingPool.

 :doc:`bulk_ringpool_api` -
 allocates a dynamic, trackable promo phone number from a RingPool (designed to handle a high volume of requests per second).

+:doc:`ringpool` -
+allocates a dynamic, trackable promo phone number from a RingPool (no longer recommended).

 :doc:`signal_api/index` -
 used to report signals that occur on a specific call (transaction).